-La Trobe Financial has approximately 490+ employees.
+In this reporting period, La Trobe Financial had approximately 510+ employees.
 La Trobe Financial may, from time to time, engage and contract with external personnel (i.e. non-employees or contingent workforce) to support a variety of business needs, particularly where we (i) engage in project-based work and/or (ii) need to access specialised skill sets, or obtain professional consulting services, to supplement our workforce and work priority deliverables.
 The workforce are skilled professionals and are domiciled in Australia.

-In the reporting period the Group did not engage in outsourcing of its operations, other than limited outsourcing of IT projects to a US company.
+In the reporting period the Group did not engage in outsourcing of its operations, other than a highly limited outsourcing of IT projects to a US company.